 Is Balanced Scorecard easy to do?

-Some organizations thing that BSC is a complete waste of resources and takes time to set up the required measures (Linna & Seal, 2009).
-The measures maybe be outdated and need change within few months.
+Some organizations think that BSC is a complete waste of resources and takes time to set up the required measures (Linna & Seal, 2009).
+The measure maybe is outdated and need change within a few months.
 Success in the internal processes or human resources is sometimes not rewarded (Linna & Seal, 2009); however, the rewards are usually linked to the financial measures only.
-BSC may be a good performance dashboard if the tangible measures are updated frequently, however BSC will not be dynamic enough when most of the measures are intangible and cannot be update frequently.
+BSC may be a good performance dashboard if the tangible measures are updated frequently, however BSC will not be dynamic enough when most of the measures are intangible and cannot be updated frequently.

 References: